mdegis/machine-learning/README.md

 ### 002:

-* Same thing in exercises 01 is done again however, this time with SVM and linear kernal.
+* Same thing in exercises 01 is done again however, this time with SVM and linear kernel.

-## Project:
+## Mini-Projects:

 Before try to run any of the assignments, please run 'startup.py' in 'tools' directory.
 This will automatically install e-mail data set and extract it (which is about 423 MB in tgz, 1.4 GB when decompressed).